 Status: The House version had previously passed the first of two committees and is waiting for a hearing in its final committee.
-Meanwhile, on Monday, the Senate version passed the first of three hearings in the Judiciary Committee, 7-2.
+Meanwhile, on Thursday, the Senate version passed the second of three hearings, Fiscal Policy, 10-6, with one GOP Sen. Alexis Calatayud joining Democrats in opposition.